dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 We could see the clouds rolling in while we were on Entalula Island, so we got on the boat to try and make it to Seven Commando Beach.
 We ended up running straight into pretty heavy rains, and we ended up huddling tightly under the banka canopy.
 It didn’t help much, though—the rain was so heavy.
 I was impressed at the crew’s ability to navigate in the rain and fog.

-{% inlinevideo "./phl-jpn-elnido-banka.mp4", "A view from a banka in a rainstorm, the shoreline shrouded in fog." %}
+{% videoloop "./phl-jpn-elnido-banka.mp4", "A view from a banka in a rainstorm, the shoreline shrouded in fog." %}

-Fighting through the rain.
+Fighting through the rain (no audio). *[Full version on Flickr](https://flic.kr/p/2p3K3zH)*.

-{% endinlinevideo %}
+{% endvideoloop %}

 We arrived at Seven Commando beach and it was very quiet, mostly likely due to the rain.
 The rain eased up and we swam for a while—one of us even saw a sea snake, though I was glad that I didn’t witness that.